jlapeyre/julia_project/README.md

   a specified subdirectory of the Python project.
 * Write info about all of the above to a log file

+### Using julia_project to create a project

 Here is a brief example.
+See [the example directory](./examples/myjuliamod) for a complete example.

 * Include the following in a file loaded in `./mymodule/`, that is, the directory found by `import mymodule`.
 ```python